carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 > ## Definitions
 > Receiver Operating Characteristic (ROC) Curve - A curve which plots the recall (true positive rate) against the false positive rate at different confidence cut-offs.
 The area under the curve (often called the AUROC) can then be used as a single metric to evaluate a classifier.
 >
-> Precition Recall (PR) Curve - A curve which plots the precision against the recall at different confidence cut-offs.
+> Precision Recall (PR) Curve - A curve which plots the precision against the recall at different confidence cut-offs.
 The area under the curve (often called AUPR) can then be used as a single metric to evaluate a classifier.
 >
 {: .callout}